mmistakes/minimal-mistakes/_posts/2019-06-07-Skeleton-for-Digital-Proposal.md

 2. *User experience (UX), data gathering, and baseline tool*
     1. Interview stakeholders to understand the desired end user experience.
     2. Gather, test and validate data (internal, external, and vendor).
-    3. Build an basetool that provides private test users with something tangible and is useful.
+    3. Build an prototype that provides private test users with something tangible and is useful.
-    4. Validate that the basetool brings value to the end user.
+    4. Validate that the prototype brings value to the end user.
 3. *Feature expansion*
-    1. Develop the API against which the tools will connect, and setup the base processes (continuous integration/delivery, cyber security, quality assurance and testing, etc.).
+    1. Develop the API against which the product will connect, and setup the base processes (continuous integration/delivery, cyber security, quality assurance and testing, etc.).
     2. Implement and test web tool that connects to data in real time.
-    3. Release the tool for a small set of test users, expanding from the initial private users.
+    3. Release the product to a small set of test users, expanding from the initial private users.
     4. Validate UX hypothesis formulated in Phase 1 and adjust as necessary.
     5. Put in place metric to start to quantitatively (and objectively) measure the operational impact.
-4. *Productionalization*
+4. *Finalize the product and launch*
     1. Decide on the most valuable set of features to include in V1.0 of the product
     2. Implement required processes (cyber security, compliant, documentation, quality assurance, testing, etc.)
     3. Implement, monitor, and stabilize the product.
     4. Prepare deployment, and provide real-time world class support to ensure smooth and sequenced roll out to organization.

 ## 3. Estimated costs